 Meanwhile, over the last nine years, battery systems designed to supply peak load have dropped in price by 90%, making the cost competitive for many applications around the world.
 That’s prompted states like Arizona, California, and Massachusetts to propose new “clean peak” standards that would require utilities building new capacity to include some minimum amount from clean energy sources such as battery storage.

-Fluence says it already has 180 MW of battery peak power in the pipeline.
-It’s building what it says is the largest contracted energy-storage system in the world, a 100 MW 4-hour battery system—enough to power 6,500 homes—for Southern California Edison later this year.
+Fluence says it already has 180 MW of battery peak power contracted.
+It’s building what it says is the largest contracted energy-storage system in the world, a 100 MW 4-hour battery system—enough to power 65,000 homes—for Southern California Edison later this year.
 The Southern California system isn’t a VPP, but the reality is that batteries are getting so good that in some places, they’re economically viable even on their own.

 Tesla and other companies are now building and taking orders for similar battery solutions, and we should expect even more on the way.
 In February, the US Federal Energy Regulatory Commission gave its blessing for energy storage to start competing with power plants on wholesale electricity markets.
 That means companies can now dispatch huge batteries, and VPP systems, to balance the grid, moderate electric prices, and supply ancillary services like voltage control in a market that comprises about 75% of the US’s total electricity supply.
 Today’s $300 million market for energy storage could grow to more than $2 billion within two years, predicts Morgan Stanley.